פרופ' בתיה חורגין, פרופ' אמריטה

 Honor of Ellen Rosand.
 Eds.
 Rebecca Cypess, Beth Glixon, and Nathan Link.

-----Updating of articles in the Online Grove: Brioschi (with Sarah Mandel-Yehuda),
+----Updating of articles in the Oxford Online: Brioschi (with Sarah Mandel-Yehuda),

 Letters to the Editor